-Bristol's Department of Classics and Ancient History is internationally renowned for its innovative work on classical civilisation and its legacy.
-The department includes specialists in many areas of Greco-Roman civilisation, with areas of focus including poetry, philosophy, history, politics, art and architecture.
+Bristol's Department of Classics and Ancient History is renowned for its innovative work on classical civilisation and its legacy.
+The department includes specialists in many areas of Greco-Roman civilisation, with areas of focus including poetry, drama, mythology, religion, history, politics and art.

 We also specialise in the reception of the ancient world in modern film and theatre and by later writers, thinkers and artists, such as Shakespeare, Camus, Picasso, J. L. Borges and Ted Hughes.

 Our Classical Studies BA, ranked in the top 20 in the UK (The Guardian, 2018 university league table), focuses on the literature, art, mythology and philosophy of the classical world as well as its reception in later centuries.
 It is designed to provide you with a broad knowledge of Greco-Roman civilisation, while instilling the analytical and creative abilities needed to interpret its culture, history and philosophy.